tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): What format is a PROC FORMAT stored in?
 And what happens if the SAS libary does not contain a fomrat catalog?
 - Answer (tbishaw-stat6250): Anytime a PROC FORMAT is uese to create a format, the format is stored in a format catlog.
 If the SAS libary does not already contain a fortmat catalog, SAS automatically creates one.
 - *Question* (cnguyen77-stat6250): What are the rules to name a format with VALUE statement?
+- *Question* (sbagdi-stat6250): With the VALUE statement, the format name should start with which special character?